Deltares/veriflow/README.md

 # DPyVerification

-A Python tool for verification of (operational) meteorological, hydrological and hydrodynamic forecasts.
+A Python tool for verification of (operational) meteorological, hydrological and hydrodynamic (probabilistic) forecasts.

 ## Installation